regebro/tzlocal/README.rst

 instead of a timezone object.
 It will also use Paul Ganssle's `pytz_deprecation_shim` to restore a partial compatibility for pytz-users.

+4.0 also adds way more information on what is going wrong in your configuration when the configuration files are unclear or contradictory.

 Info
 ----